SamPutnam/Index-2024/README.md

 This is an index of past and current *open source* projects, ordered by last substantive commit.

-Everything on this list was built by me.

 **alive**: in development
 **finished**: project goals met, implies usability & death
 **usable**: project is useful/runnable <br>